-- The candidate’s résumé, summarizing his or her career, not to exceed three pages
+The candidate’s résumé, summarizing their career, not to exceed three pages

-- Two letters of support letters (in addition to the letter of nomination) from colleagues and/or students
+Two letters of support (in addition to the letter of nomination) from colleagues and/or students

-- The supporting material shall not exceed (20) 8-½” x 11” pages and is to be submitted as a single PDF document.
+The supporting material (excluding resume and nomination letters) shall not exceed twenty (20) 8-½” x 11” pages.

-The Jury will evaluate all submittals for potential award applicability, with notification to candidates by April 2019.
+The jury will evaluate all submittals for potential award applicability, with notification to candidates by May 2021.
 Applications will be assessed by a jury composed of three distinguished building technology educators.
-One or more nominees will receive this award though the jury, in any year, may choose not to bestow the award; repeat nominations are encouraged.
+One or more nominees will receive this award, though the jury, in any year, may choose not to bestow the award; repeat nominations are encouraged.

-Winners will be recognized and expected to present an overview of their teaching at the 2019 conference awards session.
-The BTES Emerging Faculty Award winner will receive a $1,000 stipend to help cover travel and lodging for attending the 2019 BTES biennial conference as well as free registration.
+Award recipient(s) will be recognized and asked to present an overview of their teaching at the 2021 conference awards session and to serve as a juror for the award during the following conference year.
+The BTES Emerging Faculty Award winner will receive a $1,000 stipend, plus free registration to the 2021 BTES Conference (virtual).